West Virginia Goes Solar with SunPower®

 Quality of the solar panels

-In West Virginia, we found that the average investment to own a 5 kW solar system ranges from $13,850 to $14,550, or in other words, from $2.77 to $2.91 per watt.
+In West Virginia, we found that on average an investment of $13,850 to $14,550 ($2.77 to $2.91 per watt) allows you to get a 5 kW solar system.
 And that’s before considering the benefits of any tax credits or incentives.

 The cost of solar panels and other equipment has dropped 43% over the last five years, so now is an excellent time to go solar.* West Virginians can participate in several state and federal incentives and rebates to drop solar system costs further, such as the 30% West Virginia state residential tax credit.*